joemarlo/DS4SI-tool/DS4SI-tool/markdowns/results_next_steps.md

 3. Follow the directions for Assignment Four to create your own reproducible analysis.

 ### What's in the downloaded zip?
 - `individuals.csv`: the results of the study for the sites that accepted your invitation.
-Each site contains 100 individuals.  `z` indicates if treatment was assigned to the individual. `y` is their observed outcome (hourly wages).
+Each site contains 100 individuals.  `Treatment` indicates if treatment was assigned to the individual. `Income` is their observed outcome (annual income (in thousands) one year later).
 - `sampled_plots.png`: histograms of the sites that accepted.
 Identical to the Plots tab to the right.
 - `sampled_v_population_plots.png`: histograms and densities of the sites that accepted, sites that were sent the invitation, and the population.
 Identical to the Sampled vs. population tab to the right.
 - `sites.csv`: data on all 1,000 sites with flags identifying if you sent an invitation and if the site accepted the invitation.